dwmuller/cl-clr/README.txt

 CL-CLR uses symbols to represent CLR types, and CLR member names.
 You use these symbols in ways that are natural to Lisp programmers.
-The member names are used like methods; the type symbols are used very much like Lisp type symbols.
+The member names are used as operators; the type symbols are used very much like Lisp type symbols.
 Means are provided to load and track assemblies, and to bind the contents of an entire namespace to Lisp symbols.